Bill Bentley (American football)

-Dwight "Bill" Bentley (born May 16, 1989) is a former American football cornerback.
-He played college football at Louisiana-Lafayette and was drafted in the third round of the 2012 NFL draft by the Detroit Lions.
+Dwight "Bill" Bentley (born May 16, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Louisiana-Lafayette Ragin' Cajuns and was selected in the third round of the 2012 NFL draft by the Detroit Lions.

-High school career
+Early life

 Bentley attended Pahokee High School in Pahokee, Florida, where he was teammates with Pernell McPhee and Janoris Jenkins.
 During his senior year, he led all defensive backs with 25 tackles, and also had 6 interceptions.
 Bentley was named to All-Area First-team and All-State Second-team.
 He helped Pahokee win three Florida Class 2A state championships.
 He did not receive any college football offers his senior year.

 College career

 In 2007, he played a season at Dodge City Community College.
 He did not play that season, garnering himself a redshirt.

 Considered only a two-star recruit by Rivals.com, his only scholarship offer came from Louisiana-Lafayette, which he accepted.

 In 2008, as a redshirt freshman, he played in 12 games, starting first 10 at cornerback.
 In 2009, he played in 12 games, starting in 11 of them.
 He led all defensive backs on his team with 58 tackles and had three interceptions.
 He was named All-Sun Belt Honorable Mention for his performance that year.
 As a junior in 2010, he started in 11 games, missing one game due to an ankle injury.
 He recorded 58 tackles, including 3 for loss and one interception.
 In his senior season in 2011, he recorded 71 tackles, a new career high, including five for loss, and also had three interceptions.
 He was named to the second-team All-Sun Belt.